ggreen/spring-file-service/README.md

 ### Maintain file source directory structure

 The [file-send-source](https://github.com/ggreen/spring-file-service/tree/main/applications/file-send-source) application  implementation maintains adds the file attributes to each message.
 This includes the absolute path, the relative path, in addition to the file counter.
+The application using an RabbitMQ exchange to introduce custom routing logic.

 ### Low latency file data transfers